Loading...

 How to consume Tea With Milk | Walnuts without glucose spikes

-Include a small serving of fruits like berries or an apple alongside your tea and walnuts.
-These fruits provide additional fiber which can help moderate blood sugar levels.
+Add a small serving of fiber-rich fruits like berries or an apple with the skin to your snack to aid in moderating blood sugar levels.

 healthspan-mbl